Our Board members have helped build some of the world’s most recognizable biotechnology companies. They provide strategic leadership to Asceneuron.

 Professor Raymond HillIndependent Director

-Henrijette Richter is Partner at Sofinnova Partners, Paris.
-She joined in September 2014 from Novo Seeds (part of Novo A/S) where she was involved in the establishment of the group in 2007.
-While at Novo Seeds Henrijette was instrumental in the creation, financing and building of companies such as Cytoguide, Orphazyme, Avilex Pharma, EpiTherapeutics (sold to Gilead) and Lysogene.
-Henrijette is a scientist by training and started her career at Novo Nordisk conducting her PhD in the area of obesity and GH signalling.
+Henrijette Richter is Managing Partner at Sofinnova Partners, Paris.
+She joined in September 2014 from Novo Seeds (part of Novo A/S) where she was part of the founding team in 2007.
+While at Novo Seeds Henrijette was instrumental in the creation, financing and building of companies such as Orphazyme (ORPHA.CO) and EpiTherapeutics (sold to Gilead in 2015).
+Henrijette is a Molecular Biologist by training and started her career at Novo Nordisk conducting her PhD in the area of obesity and GH signalling.
 Before joining Sunstone Capital in 2004, Henrijette was a postdoctoral fellow at the MIT Center for Cancer Research (MA) where her research topics included cell cycle regulation and cancer biology.
-Henrijette is a member of WITH (Women innovating together in Healthcare) and she is a board member of Asceneuron (CH).

 Professor Raymond Hill